rcl-ssl/docs/autorenew/test.md

 {: .information }
 The 'Certificate-Schedule-Renewal-Automatic' function will automatically run on a weekly basis and automatically renew certificates that are about to expire.
 There is no need to manually run the 'Certificate-Schedule-Renewal-Manual' function apart from manual testing.

+Ensure you add the certificates you want to automatically renew in the Environmental variable when you [Configure](configure.md#add-the-environment-variables) the function.

+The function will run once a week and automatically renew the certificates 14 days before the expiration date.